johnsengendo/Event-sync/README.md

 Each method is tested on time-series input data (e.g., packets per second) to determine its effectiveness in:

 - Maintaining low prediction error (MAE, RMSE)
-- Reducing unnecessary synchronization events
+- Number of synchronization events
 - Supporting reliable updates in Network Digital Twins

 ## 🧪 Evaluation Focus